fit-r2lab/demo-cefore/README.md

 *  ./mosaic-cefore.py -P a.b.c.d -l

-Then, after about 5mn, when the script invites you to do so, run on the publisher host:
+Then, wait for a few minutes, and when the script invites you to do so, run on the publisher container:

-*
+* cefnetdstart
+* cefputfile ccn:/streaming/test -f ./publisher/sample.mp4 -r 1

-### TCP streaming scenario
+#### TCP streaming scenario

-* Run on your machine:
+Run on your machine:

- ./mosaic-cefore.py -t -P a.b.c.d -l
+ * ./mosaic-cefore.py -t -P a.b.c.d -l

+Then, wait for a few minutes, and when the script invites you to do so, run on the publisher container:

+* iperf -s -P 1 -p 80